adam-fraga/Anago/Readme.md

 ## Usage

-You can now start by creating your first go file entrypoint in the `cmd` folder and your first template in the `templ` folder.
+You can now edit your go file entrypoint in the `cmd` folder and your first template in the `templ` folder.

 _/usr/src/app/cmd/main.go_